code-flu/angular-bar-chart-race/README.md

 - Responsive design to adapt to different screen sizes.

 ## How to run on local machine
-1. Clone the repository: `git clone https://github.com/code-flu/angular-bar-char-race.git`
+1. Clone the repository: `git clone https://github.com/code-flu/angular-bar-chart-race.git`
-2. Navigate to the project directory: `cd angular-bar-char-race`
+2. Navigate to the project directory: `cd angular-bar-chart-race`
 3. Install project dependencies : `npm install`
 4. Start the server: `ng serve`